marionettejs/backbone.marionette/docs/backbone.radio.md

 As above, define your `channelName` attribute, then simply add the `reply` handler to `radioRequests` to bind it to your `Object` (`Application` in this case).

+### When to use Requests

+A Request is, as you might guess, a request for information or for something to happen.
+You will probably want to use requests when:

+* You call the request an action to perform e.g. `show:notification`
+* You want to get the return value of the request
+* You want to call _exactly one_ function